AADILab/influence-shaping/notes/results.md

 ### irukandji

 This is re-running some experiments from emu that seem to have given me some conflicting results I'm investigating.
 Hopefully by running these again I can get some clarity on what is going on.

+### xmasbeetle

+Lots of debugging here

+### yabby

+This is where I'm using the new selection mechanisms that Gaurav and I made.
+N elites with team elites and elite preservation.

+#### 02

+This one had a mistake in it.
+The map size is 50x50, but needs to be 150x150, so all rovers and uavs are immediately shoved into one corner because of the way the bounds are used.

+#### 04

+Redo of 02.

+3x3 random circle poi experiments.
+1,000 generations.
+G and D-Indirect-Timestep (the all or nothing variant).
+Subpopulation size of 50 individuals

+There are 3 different versions of this running that do different things with the elites
+1. standard_n_elites - This uses a standard n-elites selection mechanism.
+Take the top 5 best individuals (based on individual fitness) at this generation and put them into the offspring for this subpopulation.
+Then fill in the rest with a binary tournament
+2. preserve_n_elites - This takes elite preservation to its logical extreme.
+This preserves 5 teams (5 individuals based on team fitness) and 5 individuals (5 individuals based on individual fitness).
+Preservation means that these individuals are not evaluated at each generation.
+They can be knocked out of preservation status by a better team or individual during selection.
+This also takes the top 5 best individuals and top 5 best teams at this generation and puts them into the offspring for the subpopulation.
+Then the rest of the offspring is filled in with a binary tournament.
+Any elite (preserved or otherwise) can be selected into the tournament.
+No elites (preserved or otherwise) are mutated during the mutation step.
+3. use_agg_team_fit - This does all of the elite preservation, with the caveat that teams are not sorted by team fitness.
+Instead, they are sorted based on the sum of all individual fitnesses for that team.
+So if a team is 2 rovers, 2 uavs, and each rover got a poi, and one uav got credit for a poi, then the individual fitnesses look like this:
+[ 1, 1, 1, 0 ].
+Aggregated fitness is 3.
+G would be 2.
+This changes how elite teams are selected, like you were describing last night
+3. best_combo_prediction - My personal prediction of what will work the best.
+5 elite teams and 5 elite individuals.
+No elite preservation.
+Teams are sorted based on aggregated fitness in each team, not based on that team's fitness.